 “It’s been a while,” said Louis, turning his head from me to her.
 “How’ve you been?”

-Did he tell you to buy that coat made of crows?
+Did he advise you to buy that coat made of crows?
 I thought.

 Barry looked Louis up and down with that sideways smirk of his.
 With all the fake tanning the guy did, I was pretty sure that was as far as his pumpkin face could open.
 “He doesn’t look like a murderer,” he said back to her.